ballerina-platform/module-ballerina-ftp/README.md

         }
     }

-    // Get a size of a remote file int size = check client -> size("/ballerina-user/sample-dir/stock.json");
+    // Get the size of a remote file int size = check client -> size("/ballerina-user/sample-dir/stock.json");

     // Read content of a remote file